AztecProtocol/AZIPs/AZIPs/AZIP-draft-azip_process.md

 ### Core and Meta AZIPs

 Core AZIPs must be included in a scheduled network upgrade on a Testnet to achieve `Final` status.
 When the network upgrade is successful on Aztec Mainnet, the Core AZIP along with the Meta AZIP become `Implemented`.
-For non-Core AZIPs, the `Review` stage is optional.
+For Core AZIPs, the `Review` stage is optional.

-While anyone can create and submit a PR to add Core and non-Core AZIPs to the repository, only the Aztec Core Contributors can start Meta AZIPs.
+While anyone can create and submit a PR to add non-Meta AZIPs to the repository, only the Aztec Core Contributors can start Meta AZIPs.
 Core Contributors are responsible for maintaining the Meta AZIPs and by extension responsible for advancing the Core AZIPs from `Draft` to `Implemented`, according to the following process.

 ![Core and Meta AZIPs](./../figures/AZIP-1/core-and-meta-AZIPs.png)